 second-guessing of the schools’ assessments about whether the teachers were ministers was wrong because it violated the religious autonomy principle.
 If religious autonomy is to be safeguarded, courts must defer to the schools’ good faith judgment that a teacher who teaches religious values and precepts qualifies for the ministerial exception.
 The government may not interfere in religious schools’ decisions either to hire or to terminate its teachers.

 This is a significant win for religious school autonomy.
 Religious schools can now freely make key personnel decisions about those who will pass on the faith to the next generation without having to fear costly anti-discrimination lawsuits.

-As we defend churches and religious organizations’ constitutional right to religious liberty, we need your support.
-Have your Tax-Deductible gift DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+As we defend churches and religious organizations’ constitutional right to religious liberty, we need your Tax-Deductible support.
+Even $5 makes an impact.